mehzabin-haque/QuizifyTech/README.md

 # Quiz System  - Web Development Project

-This repository contains the frontend code for a quiz system, developed using HTML, CSS, Tailwind CSS, and Angular.
+This repository contains the code for a quiz system, developed using HTML, CSS, Tailwind CSS, Angular and PHP.
 The project aims to provide a user-friendly interface for quiz-based assessments in the field of web development.

 ## Features
 - Interactive user interface for quizzes
 - Tailwind CSS for responsive design
 - Angular framework for dynamic components
+- User Authentication using PHP

 ## Prerequisites
 - Node.js and npm installed on your machine